AnimeKaizoku/SaitamaRobot/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Saitama suitable for Anime and Manga group chats.

-Can be found on telegram as [SaitamaRobot](https://t.me/SaitamaRobot).

-The Support group can be reached out to at [One Punch Support](https://t.me/OnePunchSupport), where you can ask for help about [SaitamaRobot](https://t.me/SaitamaRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)
+Can be found on telegram as [SaitamaRobot](https://t.me/SaitamaRobot) News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)

-## How to setup/deploy.
+## How to setup/deploy?

-### Read these notes carefully before proceeding
- - Edit any mentions of @OnePunchSupport to your own support chat
- - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot [See this](https://github.com/AnimeKaizoku/SaitamaRobot/blob/shiken/SaitamaRobot/__main__.py#L25)
- - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats
- - This repo does not come with technical support, so DO NOT come to us asking help about deploy/console errors
+ -Warning: This repo does NOT come with technical support, so do NOT come to us asking help about deploy/console errors.

 <details>
   <summary>Steps to deploy on Heroku !! </summary>